 - State and Local Sales Tax Exemption- on building materials purchased within the State of Illinois and incorporated into real property located in the enterprise zone.
 Sales Tax Exemption Application

-- Construction Permit Fee Waiver- PERMITS ARE REQUIRED, but the fee is waived for building, electrical, plumbing or heating permits (City Inspection Division); Water Service Tap Fees and Street & Terrace Opening Fees (City Public Works Dept); and Sanitary Sewer Tap Fees (Galesburg Sanitary Dist).
+- Construction Permit Fee Waiver- PERMITS ARE REQUIRED, but the fee is waived for building, demolition, electrical, sign, plumbing or heating permits (City Inspection Division); Water Service Tap Fees and Street & Terrace Opening Fees (City Public Works Dept); and Sanitary Sewer Tap Fees (Galesburg Sanitary Dist).

 Tax Increment Financing: